Support to continue after the extended Commercial Tenancy Relief Scheme ends

 After the extended Commercial Tenancy Relief Scheme (the Scheme) ends on 15 March 2022, Victorian landlords and tenants will still have access to the Victorian Small Business Commission’s (VSBC) support.

 Although tenants will no longer be entitled to rent relief, tenants and landlords will still have the option of talking with each other about their situation and trying to negotiate and agree on relief going forward.

 Where they can’t agree, either the tenant or landlord will be able to apply to the VSBC for impartial help to resolve the matter.

 Accessing help under the Scheme

-If a tenant has made a compliant rent relief request and supplied evidence to their landlord under the Scheme, either the tenant or landlord will still be able to apply to us for free help to resolve their dispute under the Scheme.
+If a tenant has made a compliant rent relief request and supplied evidence to their landlord under the Scheme, either the tenant or landlord will still be able to apply to us for help to resolve their dispute under the Scheme.

 Asking for relief and negotiating ‘in good faith’

 If a tenant is still under financial pressure after the Scheme ends, they will have the option of trying to negotiate a new rent relief agreement with their landlord in good faith.

 - communicating with each other honestly and fairly with a real want to reach agreement